 Some types of S&I pays include:

-- Hardship Duty Pay, or HDP, for service members assigned to places where the standard of living is significantly below that of the continental United States
+- Hardship Duty Pay for service members assigned to places where the standard of living is significantly below that of the continental United States

-- Hostile Fire Pay/Imminent Danger Pay, or HFP/IDP, for those assigned to specific regions where they may be subject to hostile actions like enemy fire or mines
+- Hostile Fire Pay/Imminent Danger Pay for those assigned to specific regions where they may be subject to hostile actions like enemy fire or mines

-- Assignment Incentive Pay, or AIP, for service members on extended tours or certain unusual assignments
+- Assignment Incentive Pay for service members on extended tours or certain unusual assignments

-- Hazardous Duty Incentive Pay, or HDIP, for those on specific types of flying duty such as parachute jumping, flight deck duty or experimental stress duty — also known as “flight pay” for aircrew members
+- Hazardous Duty Incentive Pay for those on specific types of flying duty such as parachute jumping, flight deck duty or experimental stress duty — also known as “flight pay” for aircrew members

 Your take-home pay will be impacted by automatic deductions for things like taxes and Thrift Savings Plan contributions.
 If you’ve got any questions about payments or deductions, a Military OneSource financial counselor is happy to walk you through your Leave and Earnings Statement at no cost.